 Turn off all circuit breakers at the Power Center.
+Disconnect all loads from the batteries.
+Make sure batteries are fully charged.

 GENERAL

 Close and secure all doors and windows.
 Open a roof vent or window slightly to allow circulation, but not so far that rain or snow can enter.